Jboy123-bobo/Bank-Customer-Churn-Analysis/README.md

 This report provides a detailed analysis of customer churn patterns using internal bank data.
 The aim is to identify churn drivers across multiple customer segments - including product usage, age, gender, geography, and account balance - and to develop actionable strategies to improve customer retention.

-### Dataset Overview and Tools
+### Dataset Overview and Preparation
 ---
-No duplicates were found
+As part of the data preparation process, duplicates were removed using Power Query to maintain the integrity of the analysis.
 Blank values were treated, corrected spelling errors and data types errors, A new column was added the breakdown customers ages into age brackets to identify trends across life stages.
-All these where done using Power query(for cleaning) and Excel(Pivot table and Data Visualization)
+All these where done also with Power Query and Excel(Pivot table and Data Visualization).

 The dataset consists of 10,000 customer records with the following key attributes:
 - Exited (1 = churned, 0 = stayed)